Papal States: Papal military

-Historically the Papal States maintained military forces composed of volunteers and mercenaries, including Catholic military orders.
 Between 1860 and 1870 the Papal Army (Esercito Pontificio in Italian) comprised two regiments of locally recruited Italian infantry, two Swiss regiments and a battalion of Irish volunteers, plus artillery and dragoons.
 In 1861 an international Catholic volunteer corps, called Papal Zouaves after a kind of French colonial native Algerian infantry, and imitating their uniform type, was created.
-Predominantly made up of Dutch, French and Belgian volunteers, this corps saw service against Garibaldi's Redshirts, Italian patriots, and finally the forces of the newly united Italy.
+Predominantly made up of Belgian, French and Dutch volunteers, this corps saw service against Garibaldi's Redshirts, Italian patriots, and finally the forces of the newly united Italy.
+The Captain General of the Church (Capitano generale della Chiesa) was the de facto commander-in-chief of the Papal States' armed forces.
+Similarly to 1797, the ossified Papal army provided very little resistance when the Piedmontese-Sardinians invaded various times during the Unification of Italy.